tomhiggins/anyfesto/README.md

 Low cost hardware and proven Open Source Software makes building a robust communications device affordable and accessible to individuals and community  needs.

-The Anyfesto Project wants to make this easy to set up, deploy and be access by all.

 ### The base install now includes these features on bootup

 * Web Server